 Author Sidebar: I had never heard of an autoimmune disease, until I was in the hospital.
-A couple days after I had come out of the coma, one of the nurses told me that because of my high blood sugar, they thought that maybe I was a Type 1 diabetic.
+A couple days after I had come out of a diabetic coma, one of the nurses told me that because of my high blood sugar (of 1337), they thought that I might be a Type 1 diabetic.

-The nurse went on to explain that Type 1 diabetes is an autoimmune disease that attacks the pancreas and would require me to take insulin for the rest of my life.
+The nurse went on to explain that Type 1 diabetes is an autoimmune disease that attacks and causes damage to the pancreatic beta cells, which produce insulin.
+And, because of this lack of insulin, I would have to take insulin shots for the rest of my life!

 Luckily for me, it turned out that I had Type 2 diabetes instead of Type 1.
-But, the doctors told me that I would still be on insulin for the rest of my life ...
+But, the doctors said that I would still need to take insulin (shots) for the rest of my life ...

 Concerning autoimmune diseases, during my research, I discovered that autoimmune diseases were on the increase, but, the medical community didn't understand why this was happening.